AaronKurian/Blog_Interface/README.md

 ## Future Improvements

 - Add a graphical user interface (GUI).
-- Implement a database (such as SQLite) for better data management.
+- Implement a database (such as MongoDB) for more flexible data management and scalability.
 - Enable comments on blog posts.

 ## License